latitude-ui/core/README.md

 ```jsx
     import { Button } from "dummy-lib-ibraqr";

     const App = () => <Button label="Click me" />

     export default App;
 ```

 ### please contribute

+All type of buttons That you may use in you application